 Still a Head-Scratcher?
 Talk to Your Vet

-If you notice your cat scratching her ears or your dog constantly licking himself, it's possible something in their surroundings is causing the irritation.
+If you notice your cat scratching their ears or your dog constantly licking themselves, it's possible something in their surroundings is causing the irritation.
 Fleas and ticks are a common reason for an itchy pet, as are seasonal allergies and food intolerance.
 As soon as the itching starts, you should also take an inventory of any new cleaning products, air fresheners, colognes or soaps that you've introduced into your house and could be irritating your pet.

 You are the start of a healthy future for your pet, inside and out.
 Through good nutrition, proper grooming and regular vet checkups, you can keep your dog or cat's coat and skin healthy and vibrant for years.

 Chrissie Klinger is a pet parent that enjoys sharing her home with her furkids, two of her own children and her husband.
 Chrissie enjoys spending time with all her family members when she is not teaching, writing or blogging.
 She strives to write articles that help pet owners live a more active and meaningful life with their pets.